andywang1908/andywang1908.github.io/_posts/2014-05-09-vm-comp-linux.md

 sudo pdbedit -a andy
 sudo pdbedit -L # 列出所有的账号   andy/andy123 or andy1234

-sudo smbpasswd -a <user>
+sudo smbpasswd -a andy
 when prompted for a password use the same password you used with adduser.
-After this the smb password should be updated automatically when you change the linux password with sudo passwd <user>
+After this the smb password should be updated automatically when you change the linux password with sudo passwd andy<user>

 sudo vi /etc/samba/smb.conf
 [homes]